mraleph/mraleph.github.com/_posts/2024-12-26-my-year-in-books.md

 under desks to meet deadlines.
 I wanted to be a game programmer when I was a high-schooler - but then I discovered programming languages and never looked back.
 This book gave me a small opportunity to peak under the covers and see how games are made. <sidenote>For what it's worth people are also sleeping under desks in the <b>"The Soul of a New Machine"</b> or <b>"Show Stopper!: The Breakneck Race to Create Windows NT and the Next Generation at Microsoft"</b>.
 Things were different back in the day.
 Lots of passion.
-Unclaimed horizons.</sidenote>
+Unclaimed horizons.
+No work-life balance.</sidenote>

 I must admit that I have never played a single game of those described in the book but that did not make the book less enjoyable to read.
 Don't think I